04 March – Additional Notes

 MATTHEW 4 – Unravelling History

-If it were possible to go back in time, then Chapter Four of the Book of Matthew is like Jesus going back to the end of the Book of Deuteronomy.
-Unravelling all the years between, it’s as if He uses the same yarn to reweave the relationship between God and Man – as the story should have turned out, had we listened to Moses warnings at the end of his book and did what it was that he told us to do.
+One of my favourite movies is Back to the Future with Michael J. Fox.
+Using a time machine over three movies, Marty and Doc take themselves on a complicated ride that messes up the space/time continuum.
+If it were possible to go back in time, then Chapter 4 of the Book of Matthew is like Jesus going back to the end of the Book of Deuteronomy (in my February 28 Breadcrumb).
+While it is not possible to change history, it is as it He unravels all the years between, then uses the same yarn to reweave HIStory of our relationship between God and Man – as history should have turned out, had we listened to Moses warnings at the end of his 5 books and did what it was that he told us to do in the interum.

 “Let [the first born] live and not die, nor his people be few…Hear, Lord, the cry of Judah; bring Him to His people.
 With His own hands He defends His cause….
 Your Thummim and Urim belongs to Your faithful servant.
 You tested Him at Massah; You contended with Him at the waters of Meribah…”[f]